SALAHUDDINKHAN99/Azure-data-engineering-batch-load-project/README.md

 - We extract the data from MySQL OnPrem datasource and store it into the `landing container` in ADLS in parquet format.
 Similarly we extract data from OnPrem SFTP source and store it in `landing container` in CSV format aswell.<br/>
 - Data is then loaded into `Bronze layer` after checking the data quality and by removing the first rows if it matches the table headers.
+- Data is then loaded into `Silver layer` after cleaning the data and enforcing the correct schema.
+- Data is then loaded into `Gold layer` after De-normalizing the data wherever it is possible to enhance the performance while the data is being queried for extracting business insights by avoiding joins.
 - Refer [this document](https://github.com/SALAHUDDINKHAN99/Azure-data-engineering-batch-load-project/blob/main/Pipline%20Execution%20Detailed%20Explaination/Project%20Over%20Flow%20in%20Detail.ipynb) for detailed explaination.

 Pending!!!